theoshearer/Big-Data-Business-Analysis/README.md

 METHOD:
--The data was uploaded into Atom IDE and scala codes where written in Spark environment to have a quick look and make apt business conclusions
+-The data was uploaded into Atom IDE and Scala and SparkSQL codes where written in Spark environment to have a quick look and make apt business conclusions